todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 | uint8_t | uint16_t |

 - **address**
-    - 0xXX
+    - format is 0xXX

 - **data**
+    - data to be written to the ports

 #### Command 1 - Get Data for I2C

-Request packet with data for I2C.
+Request packet containing data for I2C.

 #### From Robot
 -------------------------------------------------------------------------------